Perfume Parlour 2021 EDP

 Japanese Aurora

 Perfume Parlour Japanese Aurora is an Eau de Parfum launched in 2021.
-Japanese Aurora opens with Cherry Blossom, Cherry, and Pear, settles into a heart of Jasmine and Cherry Blossom, and dries down to a base of Tonka Bean and Marshmallow.
+Japanese Aurora opens with Cherry Blossom, Pear, and Cherry, settles into a heart of Jasmine, and dries down to a base of Marshmallow and Tonka Bean.
 Perfume Parlour's Japanese Aurora carries a Statement verdict, a sweet-led wear.

 Japanese Aurora chases Escada Cherry In Japan - that juicy cherry blossom over jasmine and fluffy marshmallow tonka.
 The sweet, playful fruit-floral mood lands, but it renders flatter with weaker sillage, sketching the original's juicy candy-cherry brightness rather than fully reproducing it.